 We certify that all devices used by our employees connected to our information processing environment, are and will continue to comply with the following requirements:

-- the most current service pack and all security patches applicable to all operating systems and software resident on devices must be applied and be up to date;
+- the most current service pack and all security patches applicable to all operating must be applied and be up to date;

 - devices must have industry-standard anti-malware software installed, running and updated with the latest signature file; and